GreyImediary/ProAct/README.md

 ### Description

-ProAct is a application allowing customers to create and manage projects, and student to sign up for a projects.
+ProAct is a application allowing cuators to create and manage projects, and student to sign up for a projects.

 As **curator** you can: